 4. St Paul’s Cathedral

-Best to Book Designed by Christopher Wren in 1673, St Paul´s Cathedral is undoubtedly one of London´s top attractions as well as one of London’s most magnificent buildings.
+Designed by Christopher Wren in 1673, St Paul´s Cathedral is undoubtedly one of London´s top attractions as well as one of London’s most magnificent buildings.
 It´s famous dome can still be seen from practically any angle in London´s Skyline, even though there are more and more skyscrapers appearing in London every year.

 Make sure you get a photo of St Paul´s Cathedral with the Millenium Bridge, easily done from a cruise on the Thames or from the South Bank of the River Thames.